THE AIMS OF THIS STATEMENT

 This page is aimed at describing the website's administrative procedures concerning the processing of its users' personal data, that will be processed lawfully, fairly, relevantly and not excessively.

-This statement is produced for those users who interact with the web services of A.M.F.
+This statement is produced users who interact with the web services of A.M.F.
 Spa, accessible by internet starting from the page amfsnaps.com, corresponding to the homepage of the official website of A.M.F.
 Spa.

 This statement only concerns the website of A.M.F.
 Spa and not other websites that the user may consult through the use of link.